stianjsu/messeption/messeption/readme.md

 ## Messeption
 Messeption is an app that takes inspiration from messaging apps and forums.
-These are our inspirational sources: Facebook messenger, Jodel, Twitter.
+These are our inspirational sources: Reddit, Jodel, Twitter.

 The purpose of the app is to allow users to communicate with other people via text.
 The most basic functionality is to post text-posts like you would on a forum.
 Later in the development process we would like to implement the ability to comment on the post and start 'threads'.
 These 'threads' will be a chain of replies to the original post or to other replies.